eubinecto/tinyRAG/README.md

 """
 ```

-It is my attempt to reverse-engineer RAG systems -- e.g. Perplexity AI, Bing Chat, etc -- in the most simple way possible.
+It is my attempt to reverse-engineer RAG systems - e.g. Perplexity AI, Bing Chat, etc - in the simplest way possible.
+Mostly to educate myself with the theoretical and technical aspects of RAG.

 ## Quick Start 🚀